Nozbe/WatermelonDB/docs-website/docs/docs/Advanced/Migrations.md

 ### Why is this order important

 It's simply because React Native simulator (and often React web projects) are configured to automatically refresh when you save a file.
-You don't want to database to accidentally migrate (upgrade) with changes that have a mistake, or changes you haven't yet completed making.
+You don't want the database to accidentally migrate (upgrade) with changes that have a mistake, or changes you haven't yet completed making.
 By making migrations first, and bumping version last, you can double check you haven't made a mistake.

 ## Migrations API